AnvithPabba/MLArchive/README.md

 ## <b>About the Website - </b>

-* Our project is all about creating a helpful tool for people interested in machine learning.
+* Our project is all about creating a helpful tool for people interested in machine learning to upload, download, review and search through models and datasets.

 * It's like a big library that stores lots of machine learning models and datasets, making it easy for anyone to learn and experiment with machine learning.
+Users can keep track of the most popular/best rated models and datsets while receiving tailored models and dataset recommendations.

 <br/>